Call, email and meet with your state representative and senator

 FEA’s Write a Letter to the Editor tool has weblinks to many local papers — or you can contact your paper directly.
 Please share it widely so we can cross-promote your contribution!
 Make your personal story heard and felt as it relates to the proposed legislation and its impacts on your workplace.

-2021 Virtual Working Families Lobby Corps signup — Through the Florida AFL-CIO, members can sign up to help AFL-CIO, one of our affiliated unions, with its advocacy against union-busting and education-hobbling bills.
-This session’s work will have flexible hours and be ENTIRELY VIRTUAL.
+2022 Working Families Lobby Corps signup — Through the Florida AFL-CIO, members can sign up to help AFL-CIO, one of our affiliated unions, with its advocacy against union-busting and education-hobbling bills.

-More info on the Virtual Working Families Lobby Corps can be found at http://flaflcio.org/virtual-working-families-lobby-corps.
+More info on the Working Families Lobby Corps can be found on the Florida AFL-CIO website.

 - Make phone calls to legislative offices